Photo Credit: Inga Ivanova / iStockphoto.com

 Resources

-DASH Shopping ListThe American Journal of Clinical NutritionMenopause - NewLifeOutlookMayo Clinic (High Blood Pressure (hypertension))Prevention.com (13 Ways to Lower Blood Pressure Naturally)It's important to incorporate healthy eating tips for older adults into your regular meal planning and lifestyle.
-Read on to learn more.
+DASH Shopping ListThe American Journal of Clinical NutritionMenopause - NewLifeOutlookMayo Clinic (High Blood Pressure (hypertension))Prevention.com (13 Ways to Lower Blood Pressure Naturally)This article will look at 6 symptoms of kidney failure.
+Read on to learn about the symptoms you should be watching out for.